voxel51/fiftyone/docs/source/user_guide/annotation.rst

     `default` is optional
 -   `checkbox`: a boolean checkbox UI.
 In this case, `default` is optional and `values` is unused

+The `mutable` property can be used by most annotation backends when annotating object tracks in videos.
+Setting it to `False` makes it so that the attribute is immutable throughout the track and as such only has to be annotated once for it to apply to every frame.
+When uploading existing objects with an immutable attribute, it is expected that the value of the attribute is constant for all objects of the same index in a video in FiftyOne.
+For example, CVAT supports the following choices for `mutable`:

+-   `True` (default): the attribute is dynamic and can have a different value for every frame in which the object appears
+-   `False`: the value of the attribute is the same for every frame in which the object appears

 When you are annotating existing label fields, the `attributes` parameter can take additional values: